gravitational/gravity/docs/5.x/quickstart.md

 * [6/6] Build completed in 2 minutes
 ```

-Let's review what just happened there. `tele build` did the following:
+Let's review what just happened. `tele build` did the following:

-* Downloaded Kubernetes binaries and Gravity tooling (these artifacts are called "runtime") from `s3://hub.gravitational.io`.
+* Downloaded Kubernetes binaries and Gravity tooling from `s3://hub.gravitational.io`.
+The application "runtime".
-* It scanned the current directory and the subdirectories for Kubernetes resources and Helm charts.
+* Scanned the current directory and the subdirectories for Kubernetes resources and Helm charts.
 * Downloaded external container images referenced in the resources discovered in the previous step.
-* Packaged (or vendored) Docker images into the application bundle.
+* Packaged (or vendored) Docker images into the Application Bundle.
-* Removed the duplicate container image layers, reducing the size of the application bundle.
+* Removed the duplicate container image layers, reducing the size of the Application Bundle.
-* Saved the snapshot AKA _application bundle_ as `mattermost.tar`.
+* Saved the Application Bundle as `mattermost.tar`.

 !!! warning "Slow Operation Warning"
     `tele build` needs to download hundreds of megabytes of binary dependencies which
-    can take considerable amount of time, depending on your Internet connection speed.
+    can take a considerable amount of time, depending on your Internet connection speed.

 The resulting `mattermost.tar` file is about 1.6GB and it is **entirely
 self-sufficient** and dependency-free.
 It contains everything: the Kubernetes
-binaries, the Docker engine, the Docker registry and the Mattermost itself:
+binaries, the Docker engine, the Docker registry and the Mattermost application itself:
 everything one needs to get Mattermost up and running on any fleet of Linux
 servers (or into an AWS/GCE/Azure account).

 Congratulations!
 You have created your first self-installing **Kubernetes
-virtual appliance** which contains Mattermost inside!
+virtual appliance**!

 ## Installing

-Installing `mattermost.tar` _application bundle_ means creating a Kubernetes
+Installing the `mattermost.tar` Application Bundle results in creating a Kubernetes
-cluster with the application pre-loaded in it.
+cluster with the application pre-loaded.
 This file is the only artifact
 one needs to create a Kubernetes cluster with Mattermost running inside.

-Copy `mattermost.tar` to a clean Linux machine, let's call it `host`.
+Copy `mattermost.tar` to a clean Linux machine.
+Let's call it `host`.
 This node
 will be used to bootstrap the cluster.
 Let's untar it and look inside:

 ```bash